henry-luo/mark/docs/index.md

 ## Mark vs. JSON

 Mark is a superset of JSON.
-It extends JSON notation with a type-name, and a list of content objects.
+It extends JSON notation with additional scalar and container types.

-Comparing to JSON, Mark has the following advantages:
+Compared to JSON, Mark has the following advantages:

+- Additional scalar types supported under Mark, compared to JSON, include: *symbol*, *decimal number*, *datetime*, *binary* (supporting essentially all the major built-in data types under JS).
-- It has a type-name, which is important in identifying what the data represents; whereas JSON is actually an anonymous object, missing the type name.
+- For container types, other than *array* and *map*, Mark supports a new type *element*.
+Mark *element* has a type-name, which is important in identifying what the data represents; whereas JSON map is actually an anonymous object, missing the type name.
-- It has built-in mixed-content support, which is common in all markup formats, and thus allows Mark to convenient represent document-oriented data, which is awkward for JSON.
+- Mark element has built-in mixed-content support, which is common in all markup formats, and thus allows Mark to conveniently represent document-oriented data, which is awkward for JSON.
-- It incorporates some syntax enhancements to JSON ~(e.g. allowing comments, property name and value without quotes, optional trailing comma or between properties and array values)~, thus making the format more friendly for human.
+- Mark incorporates some syntax enhancements to JSON ~(e.g. allowing comments, name without quotes)~, thus making the format more friendly for humans.

-Some disadvantages of Mark, comparing to JSON would be:
+Some disadvantages of Mark, compared to JSON would be:

-- It is no longer a subset of JavaScript in syntax, although a Mark object is still a simple POJO in data model.
+- It is no longer a subset of JavaScript literal syntax, although a Mark object is still a simple POJO in JS data model.
 - It does not yet have wide support, like JSON, at the moment.

-## Mark vs. HTML
+## Mark vs. HTML/JSX

-Comparing to HTML, Mark has the following advantages:
+Compared to HTML/JSX, Mark has the following advantages:

 - Mark is a generic data format, whereas HTML is a specialized format for web content.
 - It does not have whitespace ambiguity, as the text objects are quoted explicitly.
 Thus Mark can be minified or prettified without worrying about changing the underlying content.
-- Its properties can have complex values, like JSON, not just quoted string values as in HTML.
+- Mark attributes can have complex values, like JSON, not just quoted string values as in HTML.
 - It has a very clean syntax, whereas HTML5 parsing can be challenging even with HTML5 spec.
 - It is always properly closed; whereas HTML self-closing tag syntax is non-extensible and error-prone.
 - The DOM produced under Mark model, is just a hierarchy of POJO objects, which can be easily processed using the built-in JS functions or 3rd party libraries, making Mark an ideal candidate for virtual DOM and other application usages.

 ## Mark vs. XML

-Comparing to XML, Mark has the following advantages:
+Compared to XML, Mark has the following advantages:

-- Mark properties can have complex object as value; whereas XML attribute values always need to be quoted and cannot have complex object as value, which is not flexible in syntax and data model.
+- Mark attributes can have complex objects as values; whereas XML attribute values always need to be quoted and cannot have complex objects as values, which is not flexible in syntax and data model.
 - Mark syntax is much cleaner than XML.
 It does not have whitespace ambiguity.
 It does not have all the legacy things like DTD.
+It does not have the verbose closing tag.
-- The data model produced by Mark is fully typed, like JSON; whereas XML is only semi-typed without schema.
+- The data model produced by Mark is fully typed, like JSON; whereas XML is only semi-typed, when there's no schema.

 ## Mark vs. S-expressions

-S-expression from Lisp gave rise to novel ideas like high-order composition, self-hosting program.
-The clean and flexible syntax of Mark make it ideal for many such applications (e.g. [Mark Template](https://github.com/henry-luo/mark-template), a new JS template engine using Mark for its template syntax), just like s-expression.
+Lisp and S-expression gave rise to novel ideas like high-order composition, self-hosting program, data as code, code as data, etc..
+It's the source of inspiration of Mark and [Lambda Script](https://github.com/henry-luo/lambda).

-The advantage of Mark over S-expressions is that it takes a more modern, JS-first approach in its design, and can be more readily used in web and node.js environments.
+The advantage of Mark over S-expressions is that it takes a more modern, web-first approach in its design, making it more readily usable in web and Node.js environments.

 ## mark.js